wwatson4506/GIGAEXT4V1/README.md

 #### Example Sketches:
 - ext4Usage.ino This sketch contains information on the general usage of GIGAEXT4 and is similar to LittleFS_Usage and SdFat_Usage.
 - ext4DeviceInfo.ino Gives various stats about a mounted block device and it's ext4 partitions.
+EXT4 DRIVES ONLY.
 - DirectoryDemo.ino Gives a directory listing for a FAT32 and ext4 drive.
 - GIGAcopyFiles.ino Needs a FAT32 formatted USB device and a ext4 formated USB device plugged into a HUB.
 Demonstrates copying a file to another file on the same drive and also coping it to another drive